hpc-carpentry/hpc-carpentry.github.io/pages/testimonials.md

 layout: page-fullwidth
 permalink: /testimonials/
 title: Testimonials from Workshop Attendees
-excerpt: testimonials about Software Carpentry from our community
+excerpt: testimonials about The Carpentries from our community
 ---

   <p>Software Carpentry training has had a tremendous influence on the